Leftover sauce from a pot of peperonata di patate became the base for this paprika and tomato rice. Pork and vegetables complete the ensemble.

 - Turn the heat off.
 Add the spinach leaves to the rice.
 Cover and leave for 10 minutes with the heat off until the spinach is just wilted.

 - Fluff up the rice to distribute the spinach leaves.
-Serve hot.
+Serve the paprika and tomato rice hot.